Drakvlaa/Drakvlaa/README.md

 I've been learning to code for over 2 years now, I create various projects with my Friend under <a href="https://github.com/HegemonStudio">Hegemon Studio</a>
 * 🌍  I'm based in Poland
 * ✉️  You can contact me at [Filip.sobczuk@o2.pl](mailto:Filip.sobczuk@o2.pl)
-* 🧠  I'm learning React and C
-* ⚡  Stay tuned for upcoming projects!

 ### Skills